PPM Logo

 c.
 Conduct that threatens the health or safety of any person; or

-2. Interim suspensions must be submitted by the Director - Student Affairs Policy, Standards, and Conduct or their designee to the Chancellor or their designee, who will review the Interim Suspension prior to its issuance.
-If the Chancellor or their designee does not approve the Interim Suspension, it will be considered void and will not be issued to the Student or Student Organization.
+2. The Director - SAGE or their designee must submit proposed Interim Suspensions to the Chancellor or their designee for review prior to implementation.
+If the Chancellor or their designee does not approve the proposed Interim Suspension, it will not be implemented.
 Interim Suspensions will be re-reviewed by the Chancellor or their designee within 24 hours.

 a.
 Summary of the information relating to the interim suspension;

-c.
-Electronic or hard copy versions of case materials to be reviewed at the hearing (e.g. incident report, police report, etc.);

 d.
+Electronic or hard copy versions of case materials to be reviewed at the hearing (e.g., incident report, police incident summary, etc.);

-Information about how to request the participation of witnesses; and
+e.
+Information about how to request the participation of witnesses;

-4. During the hearing, the Student or Student Organization may present information to support discontinuing the Interim Suspension in accordance with Section I (5) below.
+6. During the Interim Suspension hearing, the Student or Student Organization may present information to support discontinuing the Interim Suspension in accordance with Section I (7) below.
 The Student or Student Organization may also be accompanied to the hearing by an Advisor.
 All provisions in these Procedures pertaining to Advisors apply during an Interim Suspension hearing.

-5. After the Interim Suspension hearing, the Director - Student Affairs Policy, Standards, and Conduct or their designee will determine whether the Interim Suspension should continue until a final determination on the merits of the alleged violations of the Standards of Conduct.
-If the Director - Student Affairs Policy, Standards, and Conduct or their designee determines that the conduct and surrounding circumstances reasonably indicate that the continued presence of the Student or Student Organization on campus pending the hearing on the merits is reasonably likely to lead to any of the prohibited conduct as referenced in Section (I) (1) above, they may continue the Interim Suspension through the conclusion of all appeals related to alleged violation(s).
-Administrative Resolutions and Student Conduct Reviews involving Students or Student Organizations on a continued Interim Suspension will have scheduling priority.
+7. After the Interim Suspension hearing, the Interim Suspension Hearing Officer will determine whether the Interim Suspension should continue until a final determination about whether the Respondent violated the alleged violations of the Standards of Conduct is reached, including appeals if applicable.
+The Interim Suspension Hearing Officer will make their decision based on whether the continued presence of the Student or Student Organization is reasonably likely to lead to any of the prohibited conduct referenced in Section (I) (1) above.
+Administrative Resolutions and Student Conduct Reviews involving Students or Student Organizations on Interim Suspension will have scheduling priority.

-7. The Director - Student Affairs Policy, Standards, and Conduct or their designee will notify the Respondent in writing with a summary of the hearing and a determination whether the Interim Suspension will continue (generally within five Business Days).
+9. The Interim Suspension Hearing Officer will notify the Respondent in writing whether the Interim Suspension will continue, including a summary of the hearing (generally within five Business Days).

-8. The Director -Student Affairs Policy, Standards, and Conduct or their designee, in consultation with the Dean or their designee or the Director of the Center for Student Involvement or their designee, may direct a Student or Student Organization to act or refrain from engaging in a specified manner pending student conduct proceedings.
-These directions may include directing Students or Student Organizations not to intentionally contact others specifically named for a specified period of time.
+10. The Director - SAGE or their designee, in consultation with the relevant Dean or their designee or the Executive Director of the Center for Student Involvement or their designee, may direct a Student or Student Organization to act or refrain from engaging in a specified manner pending student conduct proceedings.
+These directions may include directing Students or Student Organizations not to intentionally contact others specifically named for a specified time period.
 These directions will not terminate the Student’s or Student Organization status as a Student or Student Organization and will not be construed as a finding or acceptance of responsibility on the part of any Student or Student Organization.
 However, failure to comply with these directions may be a violation of the Standards of Conduct.

-9. The Director - Student Affairs Policy, Standards, and Conduct or their designee, in consultation with the Dean or their designee or the Director of the Center for Student Involvement or their designee may take further protective action that they deem appropriate concerning the interaction of the parties throughout the process, including housing assistance and/or academic support.
+11. The Director – SAGE or their designee, in consultation with the relevant Dean or their designee or the Executive Director of the Center for Student Involvement or their designee may take further protective action that they deem appropriate concerning the interaction of the parties throughout the process, including housing assistance and/or academic support.

 J. APPEALS AND SANCTION REDUCTION REQUESTS

-A Student or Student Organization found to have violated the Standards of Conduct in a Student Conduct Review has the right to appeal the decision and/or request a reduction of the assigned sanction(s).
-A Student or Student Organization accepting responsibility in an Administrative Resolution may only request a reduction of any sanctions assigned by the Student Conduct Officer.
+A Student or Student Organization found responsible for violating the Standards of Conduct in a Student Conduct Review has the right to appeal the decision and/or request a reduction of the assigned sanction(s).
+A Student or Student Organization accepting responsibility in an Administrative Resolution may only request a reduction of the assigned sanction(s).

-1. Appeals and sanction reduction requests must be submitted in writing to the Office of Student Conduct within 10 Business Days from the date that the notice of the original decision was sent by the Student Conduct Officer.
-The submission must specify the grounds for review in accordance with Section (J) (3) or (4) below and include all the supporting reasons, information, arguments, and documents.
-The Respondent will, upon request to the Office of Student Conduct, be given access to the record (e.g. written decision and/or recording) of the original Administrative Resolution or Student Conduct Review before submitting an appeal or sanction reduction request.
-Failure to appeal or request a reduction in sanctions within the specified time period will make the original decision final and conclusive.
-Requests will be reviewed in the following manner:
+1. Appeals and sanction reduction requests must be submitted to SAGE via the Appeal/Sanction Reduction Request Form within 10 Business Days of the notice of the original decision.
+The request must sufficiently explain the grounds for the request in accordance with Section (J) (3) or (4) below and include all the supporting reasons, information, arguments, and documents.
+The Respondent will, upon request to SAGE, be given access to the Administrative Resolution meeting or Student Conduct Review record (e.g., written decision and/or recording) before submitting an appeal or sanction reduction request If an appeal and/or sanction reduction request are not received by the deadline or if the Respondent fails to comply with the procedures in this section, the decision will become final with no further right to appeal.
+Appeal and/or sanction reduction requests by:

-2. If a Respondent submits a timely appeal or sanction reduction request, the group or individual reviewing the submission may direct the Office of Student Conduct to provide a copy to the Complainant and/or relevant University Official and request a written response.
-If a written response is submitted, a copy of this response will be provided by the Office of Student Conduct to the Respondent, who may respond in writing.
+2. If a Respondent submits a timely appeal or sanction reduction request, the reviewing group or individual may direct SAGE to provide a copy to the Complainant and/or relevant University Official and request a written response.
+If a written response is submitted, a copy of this response will be provided by SAGE to the Respondent, who may respond in writing.

-3. Appeals must be based upon one or more of the following grounds:
+3. Appeals may only be based upon one or more of the following reasons:

 a.
 The determinations of responsibility for the violations are not supported by the findings;